ergo-services/ergo/docs/basics/node.md

 ## What a Node Provides

 **Process Management** - The node tracks every process running on it.
 When you spawn a process, the node assigns it a unique PID, registers it in the process table, and manages its lifecycle.
 When a process terminates, the node cleans up its resources and notifies any processes that were linked or monitoring it.
+The node provides `ProcessRangeShortInfo` for efficient iteration over all processes with their current state, including mailbox latency when built with `-tags=latency`.

 **Message Routing** - When a process sends a message, the node figures out where it needs to go.
 Local process?
 Route it directly to the mailbox.
 Remote process?
 Establish a network connection if needed and send it there.
 The sender doesn't need to know these details.